sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 Next, follow the factory fuel feed line from the pump to the engine bay.
 Attach another line, a pressure gauge, fuel filter, and the final line that leads to the fuel inlet for the carburetors.
 Be VERY mindful of any lines that are running near hot areas like the exhaust manifold to prevent heat soak.
 If necessary, sheathe the lines with heat protection.
 Confirm all your clamps are sealed and pressurize your system for leaks by turning your car on and running your fuel pump.

 If everything works as normal, congratulations, you assembled a fuel system!
-Not everyone can say that, now can they?
-Well, let's make sure it works, next up, are the air and vacuum systems.
+Not everyone can say that now can they?
+Well, let's make sure this car will work, next up, are the air and vacuum systems.

 ## 3. Install the new system

-The vacuum system is simple but can get tedious and complex as the days go on.
+The vacuum system is simple but can get tedious and complex when you start to add more components.
 I highly recommend having a smoke tester and a carburetor synchronizer tool.

 With your car's original intake system gone, let's draft up our system.
-Two options: DIY and premade.
+Two options: DIY intake and premade.

-### DIY Intake

-![CAD Draft](/da_cabby/assets/img/cad-intakezx6r.png)

 From the engine head, you will need to connect your carbs to those intake ports.
 You can either fabricate your own intake manifold or buy a premade one if you can find one.
 I bought my manifold from danstengineering.com.
 But the process of making an intake manifold can go like this.

+### DIY Intake

+![CAD Draft](/da_cabby/assets/img/cad-intakezx6r.png)

 Remove the original intake manifold.
 Measure and draft the intake manifold's mating surface to create the flange that will bolt to the head.
 You can also take the original gasket and trace that out for the bolt pattern of your new flange.
-It can be an integrated flange to directly to the carbs, or a two-part flange.
-A two-part flange would have one piece bolt to the head, one piece attached to the carbs, and you fasten those together to create one piece.
+It can be an integrated flange to fit directly to the carbs, or a two-piece flange.
+One piece bolt to the head, then another piece that will connect the head to the carbs.
 Personally, I'm not sure which design I would go with.
 I would have simplified and gone with the all-in-one piece, but the two-piece may be easier to service.
 It also means two times the fasteners and gaskets.
 Anyways...

 With the mating surface drafted, create your flanged surface and draft out how long your intake runners will be.